telerik/winforms-docs/knowledge-base/upload-files-to-progress-ftp.md

 title: How to Upload Files to Progress FTP
 description: Learn how to upload files to Progress FTP.
 type: how-to
-page_title: How to How to Upload Files to Progress FTP
+page_title: How to Upload Files to Progress FTP
 slug: upload-files-to-progress-ftp
 position: 5
 tags: upload, files, ftp